joshbegley/nyt-latest/README.md

 **Weighing the Costs of Corporate Silence**\
-`The days of the quarterly earnings report could be numbered as the Securities and Exchange Commission weighs a rule change.
+`The days of the quarterly earnings report could be numbered as the Securities and Exchange Commission is said to weigh a rule change.
 What it could mean for investors is likely to stir debate.`\
 https://nytimes.com/2026/03/18/business/dealbook/quarterly-reports-sec-trump.html

 **Israel Expands Strikes on Central Beirut**\